 Accession Data

 Description: A tiny waterlily, forming rosettes 10-20 cm wide and comprising bright green lily pads (laminas) with short petioles.
 The lily pads can be as little as 1 cm in diameter.
 The central growing tip sinks in the wet mud, preventing the developing pads from drying out before unfurling.2

-It is known from just one location in Mashyuza, in southwest Rwanda.
-However, it disappeared from there about two years ago due to over-exploitation of the hot spring that fed this fragile habitat.
-Water was prevented from reaching the surface, resulting in the desiccation of the few square metres where this species grew, and no plant is known to have survived in the wild.2
+It was known from just one location in Mashyuza, in southwest Rwanda, but it disappeared from there around 2012 due to over-exploitation of the hot spring that fed this fragile habitat.
+Water was prevented from reaching the surface, resulting in the desiccation of the few square meters where this species grew, and no plant at the original location is known to have survived in the wild.
+2 In 2024, Michael Thomas of the National Herbarium of Rwanda reported that there are some surviving populations in the vicinity of the original site, and that the Hot Spring Waterlily is not truly extinct in the wild (personal communication with Matthew Opel).

+Accession Data